pablo14/data-science-live-book/readme/about_the_book.md

 > The machine is made by man, and it is what man does with it.

-("La maquina la hace el hombre, y es lo que el hombre hace con ella.")
+(Original quote in Spanish: "La maquina la hace el hombre, y es lo que el hombre hace con ella.")

 _By Jorge Drexler (musician, actor and doctor).
 Extracted from the song "Mi guitarra y vos"_